For your security, activate your credit and debit cards as soon as you receive them by calling:

 Telephone phishing attempts may come from real people or robocalls.
 They may even threaten jail time or lawsuits if you don’t take action and provide information or pay them.

 Fraudsters may pose as employees in order to obtain One Time Passcodes (OTP).
-While on the phone with a member, the fraudster logs into an online banking site.
+While on the phone with a member, the fraudster logs into an digital banking site.
 When the One Time Passcode is sent to the member’s phone, the fraudster then asks the member to provide the passcode as a means to validate.
-When the information is shared with the person the member believes is an employee, the fraudster uses the passcode to finalize access to online banking, which is typically followed by changing the online banking password and transferring funds from member accounts.
+When the information is shared with the person the member believes is an employee, the fraudster uses the passcode to finalize access to digital banking, which is typically followed by changing the digital banking password and transferring funds from member accounts.